rust-lang/rust/text/0000-kinds-of-allocators.md

    low-level allocators will behave well for large alignments.
    See https://github.com/rust-lang/rust/issues/30170

+ * Should `Allocator::oom` also take a `std::fmt::Arguments<'a>` parameter
+   so that clients can feed in context-specific information that is not part of the original input `Layout` argument?
+(I have not done this mainly because I do not want to introduce a dependency on `libstd`.)

 # Change History

 * Changed `fn usable_size` to return `(l, m)` rathern than just `m`.